ophub/luci-app-amlogic/README.md

 View Chinese description  |  [查看中文说明](README.cn.md)

 Supports management of Amlogic s9xxx, Allwinner (V-Plus Cloud), and Rockchip (BeikeYun, Chainedbox L1 Pro) boxes.
+It is also supported for OpenWrt installed in a KVM virtual machine on Armbian systems.
 The current functions include `install OpenWrt to EMMC`, `Manually Upload Updates / Download Updates Online to update the OpenWrt firmware or kernel`, `Backup / Restore firmware config`, `Snapshot management` and `Custom firmware / kernel download site`, etc.

 ## Manual install